Edited By : Savannah Pittle

 The recall included certain lots of EleCare, Similac and Alimentum baby formulas from Abbott’s factory in Sturgis, Michigan.
 The U.S. Food and Drug Administration found several strains of Cronobacter sakazakii at the plant during its March 2022 inspection, but it didn’t find any bacteria in product samples.

 Cronobacter can cause serious illness in infants, including death.
-Symptoms of Cronobacter infection include jaundice, irritability, changes in temperature, grunting breaths, poor feeding and excessive crying.
+Symptoms of Cronobacter infection include jaundice, irritability, temperature changes, grunting breaths, poor feeding and excessive crying.
 Contact your child’s physician right away if you suspect infection.

 Parents can see if their formula is included in the recall by entering lot numbers on Abbott’s recall website.